katzer/cordova-plugin-local-notifications/README.md

 You can change the defaults by calling [setDefaults](#setdefaults) or you can overwrite them, when scheduling a notification or [creating a channel](#createchannel).

+The default channel id was changed in version 1.1.0 from `default-channel-id` to `default_channel`.

 ### Create channel by posting a notification
 A channel can be created directly when posting a notification: